9 Best Air Miles Credit Cards in Singapore (2023)

 You also get 3 miles per $1 spent on Singapore Airlines, Scoot and KrisShop purchases, and 1.2 miles per $1 on other spending.

-The card charges an annual fee of $194.40 which can be quite hard to escape.
-But on the plus side, from now till 30 Sep 2023, you can get the first year’s annual fee waived and receive a welcome gift of up to 31,000 miles.
+The card charges an annual fee of $196.20 which we can’t guarantee you can escape.
+But on the plus side, from now till 30 Jun 2024, you can get the first year’s annual fee waived and receive a welcome gift of up to 31,000 miles when you spend at least $2,000 within 60 days of the card approval date.

-So while the UOB KrisFlyer card may not have the highest earn rates, they certainly offer lots of bonus miles as incentives.
+So while the UOB KrisFlyer card may not have the highest earn rates, it certainly offers lots of bonus miles as incentives.

 Back to top